HauntedHamburger/HauntedHamburger/README.md

 # Hey!
 I'm Phil

 ## Front End Developer in New Orleans, LA
-Front-end focused software engineer with a keen interest in creating responsive layouts and learning new technologies.
+Self-taught engineer with a keen interest in creating responsive layouts and learning new technologies.

 ### Currently Stacked
 <p align="left">